-The Adviser to Men Students, Mr. G. Y. D. Scarlett, and the Adviser to Women Students, Miss A. Scobie, will assist students with general University problems, the selection of the optional course in First Year, housing and personal matters.
+The Student Advisers, Miss A. Scobie, Mr. J. C. Nield and Mr. S. Weir Wilson, will assist students with general University problems, the selection of the optional course in First Year, housing and personal matters.

 The rooms of the Student Advisers are in the Administrative Block at the University between Science Road and the Vice-Chancellor's Quadrangle.
 Appointments to see the Student Advisers may be made by telephoning 68 0522, Ext.
 228.